roselandroche/roselandroche/README.md

 ### :airplane: Fun facts:

-- I enjoy traveling and experiencing new things
+- I am teaching myself Italian

-- I love to explore the area I live
+- I love exploring the city

-- I have a life long passion for reading
+- I have a life long passion for reading (physical books, ebooks, audiobooks, all of the words)

-- I also enjoy knitting and crocheting, usually while catching up on shows or movies
+- I also enjoy knitting and crocheting

 ### 📫  Connect with me on: